deficollective/defiscan/src/content/protocols/ethena/usde.md

 Additionally, `removeWhitelistedBenefactor` allows the `GATEKEEPER_ROLE` to remove an address from the whitelist.
 Only whitelisted addresses are allowed to supply valid orders.
 Ethena will not accept orders from addresses that are not whitelisted, to comply with AML laws and KYC requirements, as well as anti-terrorist financing laws.
 If an address created a position with collateral, but got removed from the whitelist, the address has to sell the `USDe` on the open market and has no access to its deposited collateral.
 This could lead to _loss of funds_ for users that have collateral deposited and are removed from the whitelist if the `USDe` price drops below the collateral value.

-The [Dev Multisig](#security-council) owns the `DEFAULT_ADMIN_ROLE` and can replace the `GATEKEEPER_ROLE` with another address and stays the ultimate on-chain authority over the `USDe` supply.
+All core permissions for minting, redeeming, managing roles, and custodial flows are ultimately under the control of [Dev Multisig](#security-council), either directly or indirectly via its ability to control `DEFAULT_ADMIN_ROLE` holders and keeps onchain authority over the `USDe` supply.

 Collateral flows to custodian addresses are executed through the `transferToCustody` function, callable only by addresses with the `COLLATERAL_MANAGER_ROLE`.
 The destination addresses for this function can only be added or removed by holding the `DEFAULT_ADMIN_ROLE`.
 Maliciously set addresses can lead to stealing collateral from users and the protocol.

-All core permissions for minting, redeeming, managing roles, and custodial flows are ultimately under the control of [Dev Multisig](#security-council), either directly or indirectly via its ability to control `DEFAULT_ADMIN_ROLE` holders.

 ## Staking USDe